 A laboratory certification is not an appraisal.
 An appraisal seeks to establish the value of an item, mainly for insurance purposes.
 A diamond certificate does not evaluate a diamond's market value, only its characteristics and quality.
 That said, diamond certification from a reputable laboratory is invaluable in generating an accurate appraisal.

-Lumera sells only diamonds which have been certified by the Gemological Institute of America (GIA).
+Lumera sells only loose diamonds which have been certified by the Gemological Institute of America (we do offer uncertified diamond studs).
 GIA is the world's oldest, largest, and one of the most respected independent laboratories.
 Unlike some other labs, GIA is not owned or partially owned by diamond wholesalers or retailers, and is a non-profit organization.
 GIA actually developed the "4 C's" diamond grading system (used almost universally today) to provide truly objective standards in the evaluation of a diamond.

-Every Lumera Diamond is accompanied by its GIA Grading Report or Dossier.
-These diamond grading certificates may be viewed prior to purchase by clicking the name "GIA" next to any diamond.
+Every certified Lumera Diamond is accompanied by its GIA Grading Report or Dossier.
+These diamond grading certificates may be viewed prior to purchase by clicking the name "GIA" next to the diamond.

 Following is an overview of what each document contains: